Variety in question types can be both a blessing and a curse.

 12. Fixed Sum

-When you need responses to add up to a fixed amount, such as 100% or an amount spent (e.g. $100), a fixed sum approach might work.
+When you need responses to add up to a fixed amount, such as 100% or an amount spent (e.g. $100), a fixed sum services might work.
 It can be another way to force respondents to decide which features are more important than others and is a popular technique for assessing the importance of new features, or even how participants allocate their budget (like the example below).

 13. Compound Matrix